 From pilots and paramedics to smoothie and ice cream makers, my children were certainly kept busy.
 They also made their own bracelets and rode the Kidzania tour bus around the ‘city’.

 You can watch our day to see what we did and what my children thought of it.

 Tickets for KidZania London cost £28 for children (aged 4-14) and £16.50 for adults if bought online in advance.
 It will cost a little more if you turn up on a whim and pay at the door.

 At those prices it won’t be the cheapest day out you will ever have, but it will be a quality one.

 Please note: I was given complementary tickets for myself and my 2 children to visit KidZania London for the purpose of this review.
-All thoughts, opinions and video con10t are 100% honest.
+All thoughts, opinions and video content are ten0% honest.